ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/app.md

 ## 2 Permissions

-There are two roles in ATS, which are assigned to the user by the system itself.
+There are two roles in ATS, which are at first assigned to the user by the system itself but can be changed manually later.
 These are described below.

 ### 2.1 Tester